Beech Tree - Year 4 2023 - 2024

 Miss Heywood

-Have a read through our welcome letter and curriculum overview to see all the exciting things we have planned for the Autumn term.
+Have a read through our welcome letter and curriculum overview to see all the exciting things we have planned for the Summer term.
+Attached below are also our curriclum knowledge organisers for the Summer term.

 We are set to have a great term and have some really exciting things planned and lots of new things to learn about.
 If there are ever any questions or concerns, please don't hesitate to get in touch, either by popping in or telephoning.
 The support you give is essential for your child's progress and the closer we can work together the better it will be for them.